Zeex/scite-pawn/README.md

    e.g. `C:\wscite`.
 2. Copy SciTEUser.properties to your home directory.
 On Windows it's usually `C:\Users\your_name` (optional).
-3. Open SciTEGlobal.properties and add `import pawn` in the end.
-   This will add syntax highlighting for Pawn files (*.pwn and *.inc).
+3. Open SciTEGlobal.properties (Tools -> Open Global Options File) and add `import pawn` in the end.
+This will enable Pawn syntax highlighting for *.pwn and *.inc files.
-4. Define an environment variable `SAMP_SERVER_ROOT` that contains the full path to your server folder.
+4. Set `SAMP_SERVER_ROOT` environment variable to the full path to your server root folder, e.g. `C:\samp-server`.
+On Windows this can be done via Control Panel -> System -> Advanced system settings -> Advanced -> Environment variables -> New...
 5. Add `%SAMP_SERVER_ROOT%\pawno` to your `PATH` or edit pawn.properties and replace `pawncc` with the full path to the compiler.